How countrysignal measures travel safety

 How fresh the data is

-Disaster events appear within minutes of confirmation and leave the map when they end, so what you see is always currently active.
+Disaster events appear within minutes of confirmation and leave the map when they end.
+Forecast events are labeled expected rather than started.
 Conflict and news signals refresh continuously.
-Each page shows the date it was last updated.
+The official baseline refreshes every 12 hours by default.
+Each page shows when its live view was updated.

 What this is not